 They also have found it useful to learn the naming system for bone markings first, before trying to even find the specific markings on the skeleton.
-This method for understanding the conceptual framework before you begin learning a list of structures is more fully explained in my Survival Guide For Anatomy And Physiology: Tips, Techniques And Shortcuts.
+This method for understanding the conceptual framework before you begin learning a list of structures is more fully explained in my Survival Guide For Anatomy And Physiology: Tips, Techniques And Shortcuts

 In the Survival Guide, I explain how learning bone markings is like learning geography.
 Before you can find specific calderas on a map, you have to know what a caldera is.
 Should you be looking for a stream?
 A mountain?
 A valley?
 Once you know a caldera is a volcanic mountain that has collapsed for form a big crater, it's easy to find any caldera assigned to you on a map.
 You won't waste your time and effort looking at every feature . . . just the big craters.
 And knowing what a caldera is, you'll remember what it looks like as you learn the name.